bjbarrett/terrestrial_sapajus_tooluse/README.md

   - stone availability
   - rio? but not direct, for prediction not causal

+Hypothesis: terrestriality influences where the monkeys use tools

 2. What are the causes of terrestriality in capuchins?
  - tree density (overall trees)
  - distance to river